Professor David Peiris

 MBBS(hons) MIPH PhD FRACGP FARGP

-David is Director of Health Systems Science, a Professor in the Faculty of Medicine, UNSW Sydney and a practising GP.
+David is Director of the Global Primary Health Care Program (Better Care) and Co-Director of the Centre for Health Systems Science.
+He is a Professor in the Faculty of Medicine, UNSW Sydney and works clinically as a GP in Sydney.